 The Notary is important in Morocco and his involvement is required by the law.
 His role is to carry out some basic checks before the transaction, attend to the signature of the title deed and register the property on the name of the purchaser.
 His role is crucial for the success of the real estate investment in Morocco.

-I have heard that there are problems with buying property in Morocco.
-What is the situation?
+I have heard there are problems with buying property in Morocco.
+Is that true?

-Are the costs more in Morocco than in the UK?
+Are the costs of buying property more in Morocco than in the UK?